dreamvo/gilfoyle/DESIGN.md

 ### Non-goals

+#### Security by Default

+Althrough we take security very seriously, the API wasn't designed to be exposed to the public network.
+Usually administrator would isolate the interface in a security group with access restricted to other services.
+Gilfoyle shouldn't be the primary backend of your application, but a private storage service used by your own API.
+Still, you can deploy and expose publicly this service in production.

 #### Social features

 Gilfoyle is not another YouTube alternative.
 It doesn't provide social features such as likes, comments, channels or subscriptions.

 #### Federation

 Federation is for P2P-based platforms for which reliability is a top priority.
-As we want to prioritize business usage and privacy, we cannot support federation.
+As we want to prioritize business usage, we cannot support federation.

 ## Design